industrial-ui/industrial-ui/docs/src/routes/docs/_docs/dropdown/index.md

 To make it work perfectly, there is a need in:
  - **Positioning**.
 We need to calculate the position of the dropdown (top-left, top-right, bottom-left or bottom-right) depending of how close the window borders are.
- - Consider such **cases** from semantic-ui as selection menu, search dropdown.
-May be just show it in the docs, and that's all.

 <h2 id="props">Props</h2>